Liquid Death: Murder Your Thirst

 The Results

-Raised $75M in funding.
+Raised $75M in total funding.
 Valued at $1.4 billion as of 2024.
 Stocked in 60,000+ retail locations.
-Social following larger than most Fortune 500 beverage brands.
-Achieved what industry analysts called 'impossible' brand equity for a water product.
+Social following exceeding most Fortune 500 beverage brands.
+Achieved brand equity metrics that industry analysts described as impossible for a water product.

 Steal This Idea